+resourceFieldRef

+Selects a resource of the container: only resources limits and requests (limits.cpu, limits.memory, requests.cpu and requests.memory) are currently supported.

+PostgresCluster.spec.proxy.pgBouncer.config.files[index].downwardAPI.items[index].fieldRef Parent fieldPath apiVersion

+Required: Selects a field of the pod: only annotations, labels, name and namespace are supported.

 Path of the field to select in the specified API version.

-true

-apiVersion

-string

 Version of the schema the FieldPath is written in terms of, defaults to "v1".

-false

-$Postgres Cluster. spec. proxy. pg Bouncer. config. files [index]. downward API. items [index]. resource Field Ref \\ Parent \\ Pa$
+PostgresCluster.spec.proxy.pgBouncer.config.files[index].downwardAPI.items[index].resourceFieldRef Parent resource containerName

 Selects a resource of the container: only resources limits and requests (limits.cpu, limits.memory, requests.cpu and requests.memory) are currently supported.

-Name

-Type

-Description

-Required

-resource

-string

 Required: resource to select

-true

-containerName

-string

 Container name: required for volumes, optional for env vars

-false

 divisor

-int or string

 Specifies the output format of the exposed resources, defaults to "1"

-false

-PostgresCluster.spec.proxy.pgBouncer.config.files[index].secret Parent

-information about the secret data to project
+PostgresCluster.spec.proxy.pgBouncer.config.files[index].secret Parent secret information about the secret data to project

-Name

 Type

 Description

 Required

 items

+[]object

-If unspecified, each key-value pair in the Data field of the referenced Secret will be projected into the volume as a file whose name is the key and content is the value.
+items if unspecified, each key-value pair in the Data field of the referenced Secret will be projected into the volume as a file whose name is the key and content is the value.
 If specified, the listed keys will be projected into the specified paths, and unlisted keys will not be present.
 If a key is specified which is not present in the Secret, the volume setup will error unless it is marked optional.
 Paths must be relative and may not contain the '' path or start with ''

 false

 name

 string

 $Name\ of\ the\ referent.\ More\ info:\ https://kubernetes.io/docs/concepts/overview/working-with-objects/names/\#names$

 false

 optional

-${\it fieldPath}$
+boolean

+optional field specify whether the Secret or its key must be defined

+false

+$PostgresCluster.spec.proxy.pgBouncer.config.files[index].secret.items[index] \\ \hspace{0.2cm} Parent$

+Maps a string key to a path within a volume.

+Name

+Type

+Description

+Required

+key

+string

+key is the key to project.

+true

+path

+string

+path is the relative path of the file to map the key to.
+May not be an absolute path.
+May not contain the path element ''.
+May not start with the string '.'.

+true

+mode

+integer

+mode is Optional: mode bits used to set permissions on this file.
+Must be an octal value between 0000 and 0777 or a decimal value between 0 and 511.
+YAML accepts both octal and decimal values, JSON requires decimal values for mode bits.
+If not specified, the volume defaultMode will be used.
+This might be in conflict with other options that affect the file mode, like fsGroup, and the result can be other mode bits set.

+false

+$PostgresCluster.spec.proxy.pgBouncer.config.files[index].serviceAccountToken \\ Parent$

+serviceAccountToken is information about the serviceAccountToken data to project

+Name

+Type

+${\bf Description}$